ton-community/ton-docs/docs/develop/howto/step-by-step.md

 instead of indicating the complete search paths in the command line.

-If everything worked, you'll see something like the following
+If everything worked, you'll see something like this:

 ```cpp
 Creating new wallet in workchain 0